AxisCommunications/acap-runtime/README.md

 ACAP runtime is a network protocol based service, using [gRPC][gRPC] and Unix Domain Socket (UDS) for access.
 This makes the service available to clients written in different languages on the same device.

+If you are new to the world of ACAPs take a moment and check out [What is ACAP?][acap-documentation] in the ACAP documentation.

 <!-- omit in toc -->
 ## Table of contents